 In 2012, I joined my incredible, world-traveling wife Taryn in her attempts to change the way global suppliers manage their operations, through a very ambitious software platform called Efficiency Exchange.
 I could go on about EEx all day — it’s a good idea we just couldn’t get enough capital to build a truly viable version of, but our discovery and initial development efforts are probably the most interesting work I’ve ever done.

 There were only six of us at EEx (gotta keep that burn rate down), so everyone did a lot, but at the end of the day I owned our product, marketing, and internal operations.
-What?
-I said we all did a lot.
+Hey, I did say we all did a lot.

 Bamboo was kind of an amazing company that built SharePoint add-ons and applications.
 Like many of our customers, I hated SharePoint, but I really loved Bamboo.

-After almost two years in the Rust Belt professional wilderness, I joined Bamboo in early 2008 and spent the next four years learning the world of enterprise software.
+After almost two years in the Rust Belt professional wilderness, I joined Bamboo in early 2008 and spent the rest of my twenties (over four years) learning the world of enterprise software.
 I started as a product manager/technical writer, before becoming our first product marketing person in 2009.
 I worked very closely with our Vietnam office for years, and got to visit once in 2011.
 Bamboo was at the right size, and point in its history that I got to learn a little bit of everything about business there — why things succeed and grow, and why those same great things can fail and die.